testjavascript/nodejs-integration-tests-best-practices/README.md

 <br/>

 👀 &nbsp; **Alternatives:** Write tests that cover the entire user flow in the system, including many interactions (i.e., E2E) - Probably will result in slow execution (i.e., minutes, not seconds) and sometimes with flakiness.
 A few of these tests are needed.
-It can not serve as the canonical test technique that developers frequently write during coding  ❌; Then why not just writing unit tests?
+It can not serve as the canonical test technique that developers frequently write during coding  ❌; Then why not just writing unit tests? - Some unit tests are needed to cover algorhitms and areas with heavy logic (if exists).
+However, unit tests can not serve as the default technique.
+It is by-design focused on 'unit', parts, a fake system isolation and not on the real user

 <br/>